 Does my servicer’s reporting affect note sale pricing?

 Yes.
 Note buyers price based on documentation quality.
-Clean payment histories and audit trails support stronger pricing; documentation gaps drive discounts of 5–15% in most secondary-market transactions.
+Clean payment histories and audit trails support stronger bids; documentation gaps give buyers justification to negotiate discounts in secondary-market transactions.

 Are private mortgage servicers required to follow CFPB rules?